vibeus/vibe-website/content/documents/warranty.md

         title: Register Your Vibe
         class: button is-rounded is-primary
     submitted:
-      body: Thank you for register your device
+      body: Thank you for registering your device!
 ---

 # LIMITED HARDWARE WARRANTY